Yoast/duplicate-post/readme.txt

 Enhancements:

-* Introduces integration with Block editor.
 * Introduces Rewrite & Republish feature.
+* Introduces an integration with the Block Editor.
 * Introduces new settings to individually enable/disable the `New Draft`, `Clone` and `Rewrite & Republish` links.

-Other:

-* Refactors most of the code to be cleaner, more readable and testable.

 = 3.2.6 (2020-09-17) =
 * Compatibility with WordPress 5.5